etingof/snmpsim/README.md

 * Can trigger SNMP TRAP/INFORMs on SET operations
 * Capable to simultaneously simulate tens of thousands of Agents
 * Offers REST API based control plane
+* Gathers and reports extensive activity metrics
+* Pure-Python, easy to deploy and highly portable
-* Easy to extend by Python scripting
+* Can be extended by loadable Python snippets

 Download
 --------